socialalgorithms/socialalgorithms.github.io/syllabus.markdown

 Birdwatch aka Community Notes:
 - Wojcik et al. (2022) "Birdwatch: Crowd Wisdom and Bridging Algorithms can Inform Understanding and Reduce the Spread of Misinformation," arXiv.
 - Allen, Martel, Rand (2022) "Birds of a feather don’t fact-check each other: Partisanship and the evaluation of news in Twitter’s Birdwatch crowdsourced fact-checking program," CHI.
+- De, Bakker, Baxter, Saveski (2025) "Supernotes: Driving Consensus in Crowd-Sourced Fact-Checking," WWW.
-- I Slaughter, A Peytavin, J Ugander, M Saveski (2025) "Community notes reduce engagement with and diffusion of false information online," PNAS.
+- Slaughter, Peytavin, Ugander, Saveski (2025) "Community notes reduce engagement with and diffusion of false information online," PNAS.
+- Li et al. (2025) "Scaling Human Judgment in Community Notes with LLMs," arXiv.
+- Vraga (2025) "Understanding the strengths and limitations of community-based responses to misinformation," PNAS.

 Misinformation: